0xNigg4/ransomware/README.md

 This project is a **Python-based ransomware simulation** created for **educational purposes only**.
 It demonstrates how ransomware works, including file encryption and decryption, using modern cryptographic techniques.
 This project is intended for learning and research in the field of information security.

 **Disclaimer**: This tool is for educational use only.
 Do not use it for malicious purposes.
-The authors are not responsible for any misuse of this software.
+I am not responsible for any misuse of this software.

 ## Features